 Sometimes, water damage that occurs during a hurricane has nothing to do with flooding.
 Wind may damage the roof of a home, allowing heavy rains to penetrate the hole and cause significant water damage to the property.

 In a case like this, the insurer should cover the cost of the damage through the regular policy.
 However, if the insurance adjuster or investigator does not take the time to fully look at the damage, they may assume flooding occurred, leading to a denial of your claim.
-Our legal team will work to present your explanation of what happened to try to help you receive your payment.

 Thunderstorms and Tornadoes

 Sometimes, a hurricane will spawn other severe weather events as it enters or exits the area, including the possibility of tornadoes.
-Heavy rain and hail from a thunderstorm also may occur.
+Heavy rain and hail from a thunderstorm may also occur.

 Your regular policy should cover damage from these types of weather events, regardless of whether they originated from a hurricane or another severe weather event.

-Hurricane Deductibles in Louisiana
+ClientHurricane Deductibles in Louisiana

 After the hurricane has passed, you may be left feeling worried about how you are going to get your property losses covered and begin to rebuild your life.
 The claims process can be complex.
 When you have unanswered questions, we have answers.

-Will I Have To Go to Court?
+Will I Have to Go to Court?

 The vast majority of hurricane damage claims can be resolved without having to go to court.
-However, if the insurance company refuses to compensate you fairly for your damages, or, if they are unwilling to meet the terms of your policy, your attorney may recommend pursuing legal action against them.
+However, if the insurance company refuses to compensate you fairly for your damages or if they are unwilling to meet the terms of your policy, your attorney may recommend pursuing legal action against them.

 Generally, even the threat of going to court is enough to get the insurance company to settle your claim reasonably.
 However, should it become necessary to go to court, your attorney will be prepared to do so if it means getting you the most out of your claim.

-What Is “Preventative Care”?
+What Is “Preventive Care”?

 Failure to take preventative care measures could have a devastating impact on your ability to recover compensation through your insurance company.
 If the insurance company can argue that you did not take preventative care measures, they may be able to deny you the compensation and benefits you are seeking in your claim.